gguridi/exercise-react/README.md

 ### Unit testing

-The tests are located under tests/ directory.
+The tests are located altogether with the code, under the .test.js extension.

-To run the tests first we have to connect with the container.
+We can run the tests from inside the container or from outside, with:

-Once inside, we can execute from the command line:

 ```
-cd /storage/app
-pytest
+npm run test
 ```

 The command will output the results of the tests.
 If any assertion didn't succeed, the